Skip to main content

 • the HSE and wider public service organisations, such as local authorities

-While structural change alone will not deliver integrated care, it will clarify roles and responsibilities at all levels of the organisation.
+While structural change alone will not deliver integrated healthcare, it will clarify roles and responsibilities at all levels of the organisation.
 It will create the conditions for more integrated working.

 Learn more about why we’re integrating health and social care services